EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Looking at bit closer at the given numbers, they do not seem consistent.
 The same report states that air levels of mercury have tripled since 1971 as the number of coal-burning plants worldwide has increased.
 How could such development be possible, if human activities account only for 45% of the total mercury emission?

 Another argument outlined in the ACSH report is that methylmercury in sea fish presenting a health risk for human consumers is not linked to mercury in air but has its source in deep ocean sediments.
-This argument is totally missing the numerous reports on the mercury contamination of the US environment and its wildlife, and the nation wide fish advisories of nearly all US states (see EVISA News).
+This argument is totally missing the numerous reports on the mercury contamination of the US environment and its wildlife, and the nationwide fish advisories of nearly all US states (see EVISA News).

-The report then presents some doubts that a real health risk for humans is existing, since the mean methylmercury concentration found in the blood of pregnant women in a CDC Survey in 2002 was in average 0.92 ppb, well below the so called "safety limit" set by EPA at 5.8 ppb.
+The report then presents some doubts that a real health risk for humans is existing, since the mean methylmercury concentration found in the blood of pregnant women in a CDC Survey in 2002 was in average 0.92 ppb, well below the so-called "safety limit" set by EPA at 5.8 ppb.
 Such argumentation fails however to assess the risk for groups of the population, who do not behave as the mean because of their preference for fish meals.
 The ACSH report comes to the conclusion that with 6% of the women having methylmercury levels above the safety limit, "methylmercury levels in children and women of childbearing age are almost always below levels of concern".

-As a final conclusion, the report summarizes that "most global mercury emissions come from human activities outside of the US.
+As a final conclusion, the report summarizes that "most global mercury emissions come from human activities outside the US.
 These emissions are likely to increase globally as more coal burning power plants are built.
 Because there appears to be little relationship between mercury emissions from US coal-fired plants and methylmercury exposure from eating fish, reducing US power plant mercury emissions-using either a "cap-and-trade" or MACT approach-should not be over-emphasized as a means of giving greater protection to pregnant women and children".

-Of course one can argue whether the "cap-and-trade" or the MACT approach would be better suited to reduce the mercury emission of the USA.
-However one should bear in mind that it was the claimed "high efficiency" and "cost-benefit advantage" of the CAT approach that was used by the Bush administration to block a more global approach discussed by UNEP.
+Of course, one can argue whether the "cap-and-trade" or the MACT approach would be better suited to reduce the mercury emission of the USA.
+However, one should bear in mind that it was the claimed "high efficiency" and "cost-benefit advantage" of the CAT approach that was used by the Bush administration to block a more global approach discussed by UNEP.

-With 191 states being member of the United Nations, it is not surprising that each one contributes to the global mercury pollution only in the order of percent.
+With 191 states being member of the United Nations, it is not surprising that each one contributes to the global mercury pollution, only in the order of percent.
 Therefore, for fighting mercury pollution every member state has to do its homework.
-However, from a leading nation one would expect a leading role in the efforts to reduce the global pollution.
+However, from a leading nation, one would expect a leading role in the efforts to reduce the global pollution.

 With respect to local "hot-spots", it is very likely that the distribution of mercury species being emitted from the power plants dictates whether mercury is entering the global pollution pool (export of the problem) or is being deposited close to the emission site.
 Speciation analysis therefore will play a major role in elucidating the atmospheric chemistry of mercury responsible for the deposition of mercury and its path entering the food-web.

-Last but not least one should bear in mind that mercury pollution is not only a health risk for pregnant women and young children but for all life in the contaminated environment.
+Last but not least, one should bear in mind that mercury pollution is not only a health risk for pregnant women and young children but for all life in the contaminated environment.

 Michael Sperling